datalad/datalad/docs/source/design/progress_reporting.rst

 ----------------------------------------------

 :py:func:`datalad.log.log_progress` takes a `noninteractive_level` argument
-that can be sued to control how progress reporting happens when no progress bars can be used, but actual log messages are produced.
+that can be used to specify a log level at which progress is logged when no progress bars can be used, but actual log messages are produced.

 .. code-block:: python